In a first-ever 360-video filmed from the heart of a pride in the wild, you get to come face to face with lions in Virtual Reality.

 The project started in 2015, and was led by Martin Edström as producer and director.
 Core team members Erik Löfblad and Fredrik Edström were central to all stages of the project, from the start of planning and designing the technical solutions as well as filming in the field.

-Post-production was led by IVAR Stockholm.
+Post-production was led by IVAR Studios.
 With hundreds of hours filmed in Zambia, the stitching and post-production workflow was a complicated process – followed by editing the final video.

 Zambian Carnivore Programme